cassiozen/useStateMachine/README.md

 `nextEvents` (`string[]`): An array with the names of available events to trigger transitions from this state.

+`context`: The state machine extended state.
+See "Extended State" below.

 ### Send events

-`send` takes an event as argument.
-The event can be provided in shorthand string format (eg. "TOGGLE") or as an event object (eg. `{ type: "TOGGLE" }`)
+`send` takes an event as argument, provided in shorthand string format (e.g. "TOGGLE") or as an event object (e.g. `{ type: "TOGGLE" }`)

-If the transition exists and is allowed (see guard), it will change the state machine state and execute effects.
+If the transition exists in the configuration object for that state, and is allowed (see guard), it will change the state machine state and execute effects.

 ## State Machine configuration